Loading profile data...

 Read more:

-Know the business essentials
+Step 6: Know the business essentials

 • Pick a business name and brand.
 It’s fine to use your own name.
 You don't need to spend too much time on this, but make sure it expresses what you're about.

-• Build a portfolio website that showcases your services and past projects – although depending on your speciality, you may not need a website right away.
+• Build a portfolio website that showcases your freelance services and past projects – although depending on your speciality, you may not need a website right away.
 If you have thousands of contacts on LinkedIn, it might make sense to start there.
 Website builders like Wix and Squarespace have nice templates if you want to do it yourself.

 • Set up a business bank account so you can keep personal finances separate from business finances and expenses from the moment you set up.
-Enterprise Nation members (it's free to join!) can get discounted bank accounts with Tide, TSB or Starling.
+Enterprise Nation members (it's free to join!) can get discounted business bank accounts with Tide, TSB or Starling.

 • Get an accountant or accounting software to save time and keep track of your invoices and expenses.
 Almost every freelancer will tell you it's a must.
 Read our guide to accounting software, find offers and discounts on certain software packages, or find a bookkeeper on Enterprise Nation.